ece362-purdue/proton-labs/lab6-spi/README.md

 > [!WARNING]
 > When you are choosing pins, make sure that you do not use pins that are already being used for some purpose.
 So far, you are using GP2-9 for the keypad, GP21-GP26 for the pushbuttons and onboard LEDs, GP36-39 for PWM, GP45 for the ADC.
 Use pins on both sides of the board so that you can easily connect them to the SPI pins on the Proton board side facing each of them.

+> [!IMPORTANT]
+> Ensure the wiring is correct and that the necessary variables at the top of `main.c` are set appropriately, so you can run `check_wiring` in autotest to test your wiring to ensure everything looks correct.
+You may have to wait about 5-10 seconds after uploading to let our autotest do some work first (necessary for generating confirmation codes) before it can run `check_wiring`.

 ### Step 1: Read the datasheet

 SPI stands for Serial Peripheral Interface, and it is by far one of the simplest and most widely used protocols for communicating with external devices.
 It is a synchronous protocol, meaning that it uses a clock signal (SCK) to synchronize the transmission of data (TX to RX) between your Proton board TX and an external device's RX.
 Conversely, UART, which we'll cover next lab, is an asynchronous protocol, meaning that it does not use a clock signal and instead relies on the timing of the data bits to determine when to read or write data.